OCHA-DAP/pa-bangladesh-aa/README.md

 ```
 ├── data
 │   ├── processed             <- Data that has been processed or transformed in some way.
 │   └── raw                   <- Original, immutable data.
 │
 ├── notebooks                 <- Jupyter notebooks that contain a walkthrough of data analysis steps.
 │
-├── results                <- Final results.
-│   └── plots              <- Output figures.
-│
 ├── scripts                   <- Scripts to perform data processing and analysis.
-│   │
 │   ├── d01_data              <- Scripts to load in datasets.
 │   ├── d02_processing        <- Scripts to perform basic cleaning and preprocessing on data.
 │   ├── d03_analysis          <- Scripts to conduct more in-depth analysis of data
 │   └── d04_visualization     <- Scripts to create visualizations.
 │
+├── Generate_flood_frac.py    <- Top level script to generate data.
+├── Generate_interpolated.py  <- Description of this project.
 ├── README.md                 <- Description of this project.
+├── config.yml                <- Global variables.
 └── environment.yml           <- Contains dependencies to set up a conda environment.

 ```

-Note that larger raw and processed data files are currently not included within this repository.
-As described below, the entire analysis can be reproduced using shapefiles generated from a Google Earth Engine script.
+Larger raw and processed data files are currently not included within this repository.
+As described below, the historical analysis of flood extent can be reproduced using shapefiles generated from a Google Earth Engine script.
 Note that this requires a Google Earth Engine account.

 ## Getting started